mcdemarco/cut-and-project-tiling/README.md

 ## Acknowledgments

 I drew inspiration from [Quasitiler](http://www.geom.uiuc.edu/apps/quasitiler/about.html).
 My favorite feature borrowed from it is the axis control rosette.
 Before that, I was trying to control the orientation of the cutting plane with angles, and Quasitiler's way is far superior.

+## Fork

+The purpose of the fork is to show/animate Penrose tilings.